Fire safety

 • Learn how to navigate the stairs in darkness so you could do the same in thick smoke.

-What to do in event of fire
+What to do in the event of fire

 If you live in a flat, follow the safety instructions on the notices displayed around your building.
-Your building will have either a “Delayed Evacuation” strategy sometimes known as stayput or an “evacuation” strategy depending on its design and/or any specific arrangement that may temporarily be put in place.
+Your building will have either a “Delayed Evacuation” strategy, sometimes known as stayput, or an “evacuation” strategy depending on its design and/or any specific arrangement that may temporarily be put in place.

 Try to stay calm and, if you can, close all doors and windows to prevent smoke and fire spreading.